Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 - Reuse crates as wall shelves.
 Old wooden wine or soda crates are the perfect dimensions to store tea or spice tins.
 Decorate the back of the crate with wallpaper or a contrasting paint color to liven up the kitchen.

 - Create an open pantry system.
-An empty wall lined with wire shelving give you extremely valuable storage.
+An empty wall lined with wire shelving can give you extremely valuable storage.

 © 2018 Linda Chechar